syncfusion-content/uwp-docs/uwp/Smith-Chart/Series.md

 ---
 layout: post
 title: Series in UWP Smith Chart control | Syncfusion
-description: Learn here all about Series support in Syncfusion UWP Smith Chart (SfSmithChart) control and more.
+description: Learn here all about the Series support in the Syncfusion UWP Smith Chart (SfSmithChart) control and more.
 platform: uwp
 control: series
 documentation: ug